m-hall/vscode-git-branch-sidebar/README.md

 ## Release Notes

-### 1.4.0
+### 1.5.0

-* Use git.path preference
+* Support for git.branchPrefix when creating new branches (Available starting VSCode 1.68)
-* Option to update/remove upstream from context menu
+* Switch to ESLint
+* Requires VSCode 1.67